carolineh101/deep-learning-architecture/README.md

 ![Generated Egyptian Pyramid](images/cDCGAN_ancient_egyptian.png)

-However, most of our images, including this example of **American Craftsman architecture**, fall short of the mark.
+However, most of our images, including this example of **American Craftsman architecture**, are less clear.
+(If you look closely, you can see a blurry gabled brown roof and white walls.)

 ![Generated American Craftsman](images/cDCGAN_american_craftsman.png)